Hospitality and Retail Management

 Once your documents have been submitted in the Applicant File Upload Portal, you will then be able to start tracking your application status in the Raiderlink portal.

-Send the following to Dr. Sheila Scott (address below):
+Send the following to Dr. David Rivera (address below):

 - Personal statement of career goals (not to exceed three pages in length)